Adlea Clinical Data

 Adlea is a TRPV1 agonist based on capsaicin (derived from chili peppers).
 Administered locally to the site of pain, Adlea has been shown to provide site-specific pain relief by binding to TRPV1 receptors, which are found predominantly on C-fiber neurons.

-Two main types of pain sensing nerves are C-fiber neurons and A-delta neurons.
+Two main types of pain sensing nerves are C-fiber neurons and A-fiber neurons.
 Long-lasting “noxious pain” is transmitted in the body by C-fiber neurons and is associated with longer-term, dull, aching, throbbing pain.
 In contrast, A-fiber neurons transmit immediate “adaptive pain,” such as that experienced milliseconds after slamming your fingers in a door or after touching a hot surface.

-Because Adlea acts primarily on C-fiber neurons, in clinical trials it has been shown not to have an adverse effect on normal sensation such as temperature or touch.
+Because Adlea acts primarily on C-fiber neurons, in clinical trials it has not been shown to have an adverse effect on normal sensation such as temperature or touch.

 Clinical Data

-Adlea is intended to provide rapid, long-acting, site-specific, pain relief for the treatment of post-surgical, musculoskeletal and trauma-induced neuropathic pain.
+Adlea is intended to provide rapid, long-acting, site-specific, non-opioid pain relief for the treatment of post-surgical, musculoskeletal and trauma-induced neuropathic pain.

 Data from clinical trials in the following indications demonstrate the efficacy of this compound in treating moderate to severe pain.